Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 ![jira-server-6a](./images/jira-server-6a.png)

-If you've configured your own [custom fields](/programs/custom-fields.html), you can use them in the jira integration.
+If you've configured your own [custom fields](/programs/custom-fields.html), you can use them in the Jira integration.
 All custom fields automatically appear as available variables that you can use to set up the field mapping between HackerOne and Jira.

 <h3 id="jira-to-hackerone">Syncing updates from Jira to HackerOne</h3>